 The Israeli currency is the New Israel Shekel (NIS) or shekel for short.
-In a shekel there are 100 agorot.
+A shekel is made up of 100 agorot.
 Bank notes are distributed in denominations of 200, 100, 50, and 20 NIS.
 Coins are available in 10, 5, 2, and 1 NIS.
 Agorot are available in 10 and 50 agorot.
-To see the current exchange rates see here (http://www.xe.com/ucc/) Money can be exchanged at most banks in Israel and money changing storefronts can be found throughout the country in most major cities.
-We recommend you check with the day’s exchange rate before exchanging your currency.
-However, we have found that many of the money changers are quite fair in their exchange rates
+To see the current exchange rates see here (http://www.xe.com/ucc/).
+Money can be exchanged at most banks in Israel and exchange stores can be found throughout the country in most major cities.
+We recommend you check the daily exchange rate before exchanging your currency.

 In Israel, the workweek is Sunday to Thursday.
 Shops and businesses are normally open on Fridays but close early afternoon for the Jewish Sabbath.
 The Jewish Sabbath lasts from after sundown Friday to after sundown Saturday.
 Many shops that are open on Friday are closed on Tuesdays for the shop owners to rest.
 Shops closed Saturdays for the Sabbath tend to open up Saturday night.
 Muslims and Christians observe their own Sabbaths on Friday and Sundays, respectively.

-In Israel, electricity is mostly 220 volts, 50 cycles and in most major hotel rooms you can find a built-in 110-volt electric razor transformer.
-Electrical sockets tend to be three-pronged but are still different than those used in Europe and the U. Packing an adapter set is very useful to those bringing in electrical appliances.
+In Israel, electricity is mostly 220 volts, 50 cycles.
+In most major hotel rooms you can find a built-in 110-volt electric razor transformer.
+Electrical sockets tend to be three-pronged but are still different than those used in Europe and the USA.
+Packing an adapter set is very useful to those bringing in electrical appliances.

 Weather extremes in the region include slight snowfall in Northern hillier areas of Israel and the Palestinian territories in winter as well as occasional humid heat waves throughout the summer and fall.

 You luggage should be sturdy and light-weight.
 Current security regulations do not permit you to lock your luggage.
-At the present time, liquids, including cosmetics, are note permitted on the arcraft.
-However you may bring on an empty water bottle and ask to flight attendent to fill it when you are in the air.
+At the present time, liquids, including cosmetics, are note permitted on the aircraft.
+However you may bring on an empty water bottle and ask to flight attendant to fill it when you are in the air.

-Bring your Bible – 3 or 4 pair of slacks – 1 pair of jeans if you wear them; 1 skirt, in summer 2 pairs of shorts; 1 dress, preferably 2-piece so top can be used seperatly; 4-6 tops, combination of T-shirts, short & long-sleeved blouses, turtle-necks; 2 sweater (cardigan is more useful than a pullover) &/or 1 blazer; underwear & stockings (bring liquid soap to wash these items in hotel sink); 1 or 2 nightgowns; accessories: scarves, jewelry (not expensive, please) shawl, belts; 2 pair good,well-broken-in walking shoes. (sore feet can ruin a trip!); 1 pair dress shoes, not formal or very hight heels.
+Bring your Bible – 3 or 4 pair of slacks – 1 pair of jeans if you wear them; 1 skirt, in summer 2 pairs of shorts; 1 dress; 4-6 tops, combination of T-shirts, short & long-sleeved blouses, turtle-necks; 2 sweaters (a cardigan is more useful than a pullover) &/or 1 blazer; underwear & stockings (bring liquid soap to wash these items in hotel sink); 1 or 2 nightgowns; accessories: scarves, jewelry (not expensive, please) shawl, belts, pajamas; 2 pairs of good, well-broken-in walking shoes (sore feet can ruin a trip!); 1 pair of dress shoes, not formal or very high heels.
 Sandals are good.

 What Men should Pack

-Bring your Bible – 3-4 pair slasks or slacks & jeans; 1-2 pair shorts; 4-6 shirts (combination of short or long-sleeved, dress, knit, turtlencks, etc.); 1 sports jacket, if desired, not necessary; 1-2 ties (not necessary unless you enjoy wearing them); 2 sweaters and/or sweater vest; underwear & socks (laundry soap); 2 pair comfortable walking shoes; tennis shoes ok – an extra pair of old tennis ors sandals handy for walking through Hezekiah’s Tunnel & on rocks at Dead Sea.
-Pyjamas.
+Bring your Bible – 3-4 pair slacks or slacks & jeans; 1-2 pair shorts; 4-6 shirts (combination of short or long-sleeved, dress, knit, turtlenecks, etc.); 1 sports jacket, if desired, not necessary; 1-2 ties (not necessary unless you enjoy wearing them); 2 sweaters and/or sweater vest; underwear & socks (laundry soap); 2 pairs of comfortable walking shoes- tennis shoes are good; an extra pair of old tennis or sandals handy for walking through Hezekiah’s Tunnel & on rocks at Dead Sea.
+Pajamas.